paspao/springboot-kiss-architecture/README.md

 ## BUSINESS LOGIC

-Each application, after the identification of the data to be processed, must deal with the logic of interaction between entities defined into the DAO tier.
+Later of the identification of the data to be processed, each application has to deal with the logic of interaction between entities defined into the DAO tier.
 You have to combine user requirements with application logic, break them up and then expose to the upper tiers simple and readable *signatures*.
 So this tier lets developers to make some processing without entering into the details of how the database is structured or what integration is underneath.

-Also we find here the definition and usage of **DTO** useful to mask the data that are in the database system or in the various integration beans: but why?
+We find here the definition and usage of **DTO** useful to mask the data stored in the database system or in the various integration beans: why?
-There are many reasons: first and foremost it is a form of information hiding for sensitive data (for example password, timestamp or other informations needed for data consistency, but no to the end user).
-Instead, if the returned data needs to be elaborated (like data combined from multiple sources), DTO helps to structure these data in a coherent way.
+There are some reasons: first and foremost it is a form of information hiding for sensitive data (for example password, timestamp or other informations needed for data consistency, but no to the end user).
+Instead, if the returned data needs to be elaborated (like data combined from multiple sources), DTO helps to structure these data in a suitable way.
-Another aspect is the serialization of data: in some contexts it is necessary to transform the information present in the database, to make it usable to humans.
-So the developers have to “stain” the *Entities* with serialization logics, whose purpose should be only to represent the data, for example: the DATE field on the database system is perhaps a number, but we must represent it in a readable way, so probably we will use a formatting annotation; that’s a solution! but in this way we will link aspects of serialization to an entity, and in the long run this solution will leads to unusable codes.
+Another aspect is the serialization of data: in some context you have to transform the information present in the database, to make it usable to humans.
+So the developers have to “stain” the *Entities* with serialization logics, whose purpose should be only to represent the data, for example: the DATE field on the database system may be a number, but we represent it in a printable way, so probably we will use a formatting annotation; that’s a solution! but in this case we will link aspects of serialization to an entity, and in the long run this solution will leads to unusable codes.
 Harold Abelson said: *Programs must be written for people to read , and only incidentally for machines to execute*.

 The DTOs allow to face the problems listed, creating something like a "buffer", consequently more *loosely coupled* and more reusability.